 Advocates for physician-assisted suicide try to mask its dangers by claiming that it fosters personal autonomy, values compassion, and delivers "death with dignity."
-But, in reality, it is a weapon used to erase the weak and the sick.
+In reality, it is a weapon used to target the weak and the sick.
 Experiences drawn from Europe and U.S. states that permit physician-assisted suicide show that it only harms those who need competent medical care and community services.

-But physician-assisted suicide turns this right to life into a duty to die.
+But physician-assisted suicide turns the right to life into a duty to die.
 It threatens the lives and inherent dignity of the vulnerable among us while forcing doctors to either kill their patients or be a party to their patient’s suicide.
 A closer look at the practice reveals how it inherently harms the vulnerable among us, healthcare professionals, and our society.

 What is physician-assisted suicide?
 How is it different than euthanasia?